liviorobaldo/compliancecheckingOnRDF/SHACL/README.md

 </p>

 <p align="justify">
-While the following one runs the Java file <i>fusekiSparqlEndpointClient.class</i> in SHACL_fuseki on Windows.
+While the following instruction runs the Java file <i>fusekiSparqlEndpointClient.class</i> in SHACL_fuseki on Windows.
 The files in CORPUS must be uploaded in Fuseki one by one; the instruction below refers to the file <i>dlv2sparqlABox_StateOfAffair_450-500_Probability50.owl</i>
 </p>

 <p align="center">